localytics/localytics-unity/README.md

   ```
   Replace <LOCALYTICS_API_KEY> with your api key

- 2. If you are using firebase push notifications then you will need to acquire a google-services.json file from your firebase and use the values in it to populate the file:
+ 2. If you are using firebase push notifications then you will need to acquire a google-services.json file from your firebase console and use the values in it to populate the file:
    ```
    Assets/Plugins/Android/res/values/strings.xml
    ```